-- (1) Amounts reported in the bonus column represent the amount of each bonus paid to our named executive officers that was discretionarily awarded above target under the cash bonus program and took into account individual and company achievements. - (2) Amounts reflect the grant date fair value of restricted stock unit awards granted in 2019, in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or ASC 718.
+- (2) Amounts reflect the grant date fair value of restricted stock unit awards granted in 2019 or 2020, in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or ASC 718.
 Such grant date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
-Assumptions used in the calculation of these amounts are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. These amounts do not correspond to the actual value that may be recognized by the named executive officers upon vesting of applicable awards.

-- (3) Amounts reflect the grant date fair value of option awards granted or modified in 2018 or 2019, as applicable, in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. These amounts do not correspond to the actual value that may be recognized by the named executive officers upon vesting of applicable awards. - (3) Amounts reflect the grant date fair value of option awards granted or modified in 2019 or 2020, as applicable, in accordance with ASC 718.
 Such grant date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
-Assumptions used in the calculation of these amounts are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. These amounts do not correspond to the actual value that may be recognized by the named executive officers upon vesting of applicable awards. - (4) The amounts reported reflect a cash bonus approved by our board of directors based on achievement of individual and company performance goals in 2018 or 2019, as applicable. - (5) The amounts reported reflect the Company's matching contributions under its 401(k) plan. - (6) Compensation for Ms. Hecht is provided only for 2019 because she was not a named executive officer in 2018.
+Assumptions used in the calculation of these amounts are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. These amounts do not correspond to the actual value that may be recognized by the named executive officers upon vesting of applicable awards. - (4) The amounts reported reflect a cash bonus approved by our board of directors based on achievement of individual and company performance goals in 2019 or 2020, as applicable.
+Of the amounts earned for 2020 performance, the following amounts were deferred under the compensation plan adopted in April 2020: